thejsway/thejsway/manuscript/chapter01.md

 A **string** in JavaScript is text surrounded by quotation marks, such as `"This is a string"`.

-I> You can also define strings with a pair of single quotes: `'This is another string'`.
+You can also define strings with a pair of single quotes: `'This is another string'`.
 The best practice for single or double quotes is a whole political thing.
 Use whichever you like, but don't mix the two in the same program!

 W> Always remember to close a string with the same type of quotation marks you started it with.